-- A sensation of pelvic pressure
+- A feeling of pelvic pressure.

-- A new backache
+- A new backache.

-- Mild abdominal cramps
+- Mild stomach cramps.

-- A change in vaginal discharge
+- A change in vaginal discharge.

-- Light vaginal bleeding
+- Light vaginal bleeding.

-- Premature birth
+- Premature birth.

-- Pregnancy loss
+- Pregnancy loss.

 - Seek regular prenatal care.
-Prenatal visits can help your doctor monitor your health and your baby's health.
-Mention any signs or symptoms that concern you, even if they seem silly or unimportant.
+Regular checkups during pregnancy can help your care team monitor your health and your baby's health.
+Tell your doctor about any signs or problems that worry you, even if they seem silly or not important.

 - Avoid risky substances.
 If you smoke, quit.
-Alcohol and illegal drugs are off-limits, too.
-In addition, get your doctor's OK before taking any medications or supplements — even those available over-the-counter.
+Alcohol and illegal drugs are off-limits too.
+Get your doctor's OK before taking any medicines or supplements, even those available without a prescription.

-If you've had an incompetent cervix during one pregnacy, you're at risk of premature birth or pregnancy loss in later pregnancies.
+If you've had an incompetent cervix during one pregnancy, you're at risk of premature birth or pregnancy loss in later pregnancies.
 If you're considering getting pregnant again, talk with your doctor to understand the risks and what you can do to promote a healthy pregnancy.

 Your doctor might diagnose an incompetent cervix if you have:

-Your doctor might also recommend the use of a device that fits inside the vagina and is designed to hold the uterus in place (pessary).
-A pessary can be used to help lessen pressure on the cervix.
-However, further research is needed to determine if a pessary is an effective treatment for cervical insufficiency.
+- Pessary.
+A device called a pessary fits inside the vagina and holds the uterus in place.
+A pessary may help lessen pressure on the cervix.
+But more research is needed to see if a pessary will work well for treating an incompetent cervix.

 Lifestyle and home remedies